gurditsingh/hydeout/_posts/test.md

     |-- 00000000000000000000.timeindex
     `-- leader-epoch-checkpoint

 Three directories created because we’ve given three partitions for our topic, which means that each partition gets a directory on the file system.
+You see the index files combined are about 20M in size while the log file is completely empty.
+This is the same case with `my_topic-1` and `my_topic-2` folders.

     - my_topic 197121 10M Jan  5 08:26 00000000000000000000.index
     - my_topic 197121   0 Jan  5 08:26 00000000000000000000.log